-You may think a table is table, but these different shapes do have their individual advantages and disadvantages, some will work on certain styles of patio but not on others etc etc...
+You may think a table is a table, but these different shapes do have their individual advantages and disadvantages, some will work on certain styles of patio but not on others etc...

 They follow the width of the property/garden but don't protrude from the property and into the garden as much/of equal length.
 Rectangular patio tables are also a good shape for sitting more than four people, especially if you go down the extending route.

-If you do have a square shaped patio then the obvious choice is a square patio table too.
+If you do have a square-shaped patio then the obvious choice is a square patio table too.
 The main advantage of a square table is that it provides intimacy and is perfect for seating a small number of people.
-If there is 4 people or less, then a rectangular table can space people out a little too far.
+If there are 4 people or fewer, then a rectangular table can space people out a little too far.

 Oval shape tables are a big seller for Lazy Susan.
-No corners makes it easier to pull up additional seating such as a Lazy Susan garden bench.
+No corners make it easier to pull up additional seating such as a Lazy Susan garden bench.

-In terms of the advantages, oval is similar to a rectangular table, however, it gives off the perception that it takes up less room on the patio.
+In terms of the advantages, an oval table is similar to a rectangular table, however, it gives off the perception that it takes up less room on the patio.

 Footprint wise rectangular and oval tables aren't that far apart, but the rounded corners do reduce the space a little, however, the overall effect on the eye always seems a lot greater.

 Round tables are perfect for smaller patios and gardens.
-Like a square table they feel more intimate, conducive to good conversation.
+Like a square table, they feel more intimate and conducive to good conversation.